Setup Guide

 • Scale high-RPV channels: Newsletter ($4.50 RPV) and Product Hunt ($2.50 RPV) deserve more investment.

 • Investigate low-RPV channels: Google Ads ($0.80 RPV) is sending traffic that doesn't convert.
-Test different keywords, landing pages, or pause entirely.
+Check whether ValueTrack params[6] are landing correctly, then test different keywords or pause entirely.

 • Track over time: RPV fluctuates.
-Check weekly to catch trends before they cost money.
+Check weekly to catch trends before they cost money — 61% of marketers say AI is causing the biggest measurement disruption in 20 years[11], so attribution gaps are widening, not closing.

 Tracking subscription revenue from Stripe

 If you run a SaaS business with monthly or annual subscriptions, one-time payment tracking only tells half the story.
 The initial $29 payment matters — but so do the 11 subsequent renewals that turn it into $348 of annual revenue.
-Effective Stripe revenue tracking must handle the full subscription lifecycle.
+Effective Stripe revenue tracking must handle the full subscription lifecycle, which means subscribing to the recurring webhook events from customer.subscription.* and invoice.*[3].

 Initial subscription payment